 “Previous research believed that pollution was a local issue and did not require global efforts” adding “My point here is that we’re a globally connected, intensively connected world.
 No one has a way out of the impact because we are either producers or consumers.
 Sometimes we are both.”

 It’s not just Finch and Schneider who say air pollution harms our health – in fact, a large body of published evidence supports the duo’s assertions.

 For example, the PopSci article pointed to evidence that air pollution contributes to heart disease and stroke, chronic lower respiratory diseases, cancer, abnormal fetal development, Alzheimer’s disease, and type 2 diabetes.

 Moreover, a report published yesterday on the search for breakthrough cures for respiratory diseases and COPD points out that air pollution and smoking produce the same damage and ill health.
 Both toxins manifest themselves as forms of accelerated lung aging that causes epigenetic changes; cellular senescence leading to so-called zombie cells, or senescent cells; mitochondrial dysfunction; stem cell exhaustion; a declining immune response; and a low-grade chronic inflammation called inflammaging.

-Among the toxins in air pollution are substances called free radicals that damage the tissues in our lungs, hearts and blood vessels.
+Air pollution contains substances which generate free radicals that damage the tissues in our lungs, hearts and blood vessels.
 Free radicals and other toxins cause macromolecular damage to our cells, principally involving DNA damage, and telomere shortening.
-This damage causes cell death and cellular senescence producing the characteristic fibrotic tissue of lung disease.
+This damage induces cell death and cellular senescence producing the characteristic fibrotic tissue of lung disease.